geoadmin/mf-geoadmin3/JSONSTYLES.md

 }
 ```

-A `unique` JSON style is always based on a property available on all the features.
+A `unique` JSON style can be based on a property available on all features, a resolution range or a combination of both.
-Once a `property` is defined, an array of possible `values` determine all the possible combinations for a given layer.
+If `property` is defined, an array of possible `values` determine all the possible combinations for a given layer.
 Notice the use of `value` which determine for which value of the features the style should be apply.
 Optionally, one can define a `minResolution` and `maxResolution` at which the style should be applied. `[minResolution, maxResolution[`